 Goal: Enact by 2025 in California the bold policies required by science to be on track for a safe climate by 2030, securing a vibrant, equitable, and healthy future for all

 To download our full prospectus as a pdf document, click here.

 To support this work, click here.

 Climate impacts hitting harder and faster

 The latest climate science (here and here) supports what millions of people around the world are experiencing daily: the impacts of climate change are hitting harder and faster than expected, posing grave threats to human health and well-being.
 Children, the elderly, and people living in low-income communities are disproportionately affected.
-Our only hope for a vibrant, healthy, and equitable future for all is to enact bold climate policies now, not decades from now.
+As the science and climate reality demand, our only hope for a vibrant, healthy, and equitable future for all is to enact bold climate policies now, not decades from now.

-The Climate Center’s rapid decarbonization campaign translates the urgent need for bold action and the groundswell of public support into actual speed and scale GHG reductions.
-It is the vehicle for change commensurate with the crisis.
+The Climate Center’s rapid decarbonization campaign translates the urgent need for bold action and the groundswell of public support into actual speed and scale greenhouse gas (GHG) emissions reductions.
+This campaign is the vehicle for change commensurate with the crisis.

-We cannot be content with the progress that California is making on climate when everything is at stake.
+We cannot be content with the progress California has made on climate when everything is at stake.
 The science is clear, as are the solutions.
 Just as we made the problem, we can solve it.
 With your generous support, we will seize this moment to demonstrate in California, the world’s 5th largest economy, how to enact the bold policies required by science to reverse the climate crisis.